hanami/validations/README.md

 #### Confirmation

-An attribute is valid if it's value and the value of a corresponding attribute is valid.
+An attribute is valid if its value and the value of a corresponding attribute is valid.

 By convention, if you have a `password` attribute, the validation looks for `password_confirmation`.